AkitoIto/OnlineBookStoreProject/README.txt

-This is a database systems project for fall 2018.(Project ongoing.
-Creating online bookstore system with Java applications(basic UI on console) and Oracle database.
+This is a database systems project for fall 2018.(Project ongoing) Creating online bookstore system with Java applications(basic UI on console) and Oracle database.

 This application has basic functions such as: